Andy Lo first felt the squeeze of inflation in early 2021, when he noticed the price of food go up.

 “I used to get a lot for $100 – now one cart of groceries is almost $200,” Lo bemoaned.

 A freelance photographer, Lo also helps run his family’s grocery store, Goodwill Grocery, located in the Mississippi Delta town of Greenwood.
-Monthly groceries to feed himself, his wife and other members of his family now costs $2,000 from $1,500 pre-inflation while it now costs at least $10,000 a month to stock the family grocery store from a previous $5,000 to $6,000 a month, Lo said.
+Monthly groceries to feed himself, his wife and other members of his family now costs $2,000 from $1,500 pre-inflation while the monthly costs to stock the family grocery store has risen to $10,000 a month from the previous range between $5,000 to $6,000, Lo said.

 Tight profit margins and high food prices mean the Lo family have utilized local food pantries in Greenwood for monthly food assistance.
 They are not alone, as high food prices have caused millions of Americans throughout the country to turn to their local neighborhood food pantry.